javaconferences/javaconferences.github.io/README.md

 ## Java Champions

-If you are looking for a list of Java Champions to talk at your conference, please see [Andres](https://github.com/aalmiray) list of [Java Champions](https://github.com/aalmiray/java-champions).
+If you are looking for a list of Java Champions to talk at your conference, please see the list of [Java Champions](https://github.com/aalmiray/java-champions).

 ## More Conferences!